Family Counseling Bethesda MD

 - Improving the family’s problem-solving abilities.

-A recent 2020 study from the Indian Journal of Psychiatry, suggests families might find counseling useful for these reasons:
+A recent 2020 study from the Indian Journal of Psychiatry suggests families might find counseling helpful for these reasons:

 - Difficulty communicating or expressing emotions